dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-use-cases-and-examples.md

 ### Who can use this model?

-You can enable users the ability to specify the level of access for a given model.
+You can enable people the ability to specify the level of access for a given model.
 In the future, public models will function like APIs to unify project lineage and enable reuse of models using cross-project refs.

 <details>